openwallet-foundation-labs/vc-api/README.md

 However, it does not provide any functionality for key or DID management.
 Therefore, iam-client-lib can be used with the keys and DIDs managed by the wallet applications.

-### iam-cache-server
+### ssi-hub
-[iam-cache-server](https://github.com/energywebfoundation/iam-cache-server)'s persistence of issued credentials, requested credentials and DID relationships can used as a shared trusted third-party between wallets.
+[ssi-hub](https://github.com/energywebfoundation/ssi-hub)'s persistence of issued credentials, requested credentials and DID relationships could be integrated with the code in this repository.

 ### ew-did-registry
 [ew-did-registry](https://github.com/energywebfoundation/ew-did-registry) Though some code should be integrated between ew-did-registry and this repository,